 and it passes the wretched trap whelming and I am me

 drencht & powerful, I did it with my body!

 Swell, imperious bells.
 I fly.

-Mountainous, woman not breaks and
+Mountainous, woman not breaks and will bend:

 sways God nearby: anguish comes to an end.